 The problem came down to one of simple mathematics: customers thought that 1/4 was larger than 1/3.

 In the focus groups that followed, A&W discovered that people thought the McDonald’s Quarter-Pounder was bigger and therefore better value than their Third-Pound Burger.

 “Why should we pay the same amount for a third of a pound of meat as we do for a quarter-pound of meat at McDonald’s?
 You’re overcharging us.”

 It was the “4” in “¼” that led them astray.

-In some ways, this tremendous error of judgement ended well for A&W because, despite its hilarity, the Third-Pounder story skyrocketed the brand, helping A&W rise to hamburger stardom across the fast-food industry.
+In some ways this tremendous error of judgement ended well for A&W because, despite the calamity, their Third-Pounder story skyrocketed the A&W brand, helping them rise to hamburger stardom across the fast-food industry.

 As recently as April this year, an Instagram post about the ill-fated Third-Pounder racked up more than fifty-one thousand likes.

 In a true carpe diem moment, the company is once again aiming to capitalise on the situation with its latest campaign, The 3/9 lb.
 Burger.

 In the 1980s, A&W tried to compete with the McDonald’s Quarter Pounder by offering a bigger, juicier ⅓ lb. burger at the same price.
 But confused consumers wrongly assumed that ¼ was bigger than ⅓ (You know, because 4 is bigger than 3) and the whole experiment went down in history as a huge marketing fail.

 Well, Rooty has been crunching the numbers, and he’s finally come up with a solution that’s destined to shake the field of mathematics to its core.